modelon-community/fmi-library/FMILIB_Readme.txt

 CMake 3.1.3 or later is required in order to build expat.

-Docker is needed on Windows since it's used to generate C functions.

-The following tools (usually comes with the distribution) are needed on Linux, and need to be available on the system path.
-They are used to generate C functions:
-- bash
-- sed
-- cpp
-- ex (Vim Ex mode)

 To build from a terminal command line on Linux or Mac with default settings use:
 \code
 	mkdir build-fmil; cd build-fmil